home films tv biog best scene shop news discussion download interviews more all the sites send mail русский

 Following Tommy here have been many attempts by Ken to work with Elton on a full length film, so far none have materialised.
 Ken did however do Nikita, an example of perfect pop video making, matching the music to an image.

 Nikita has Elton John regularly crossing the border post into Communist Europe.
-One of the guards is Nikita (a girl though Nikita is a boy's name).
+One of the guards is Nikita (a girl though Nikita is a boy's name) played by Anya Major.
 Gradually the two fall in love.

 1985 Elton John: Cry to Heaven